-Encourage students to visit the VLE, especially the "Weekly Listening" section.

-By taking students to music events; concerts, musicals etc. These can also be watched online together too.

-Listen to music in the car with your child and encourage active listening; what can they hear in the music?
-What instruments are present?
+- Encourage students to visit the VLE, especially the "Weekly Listening" section. - By taking students to live music events; concerts, musicals etc. - Listen to music in the car with your child and encourage active listening; what can they hear in the music?
+What instruments?
 How are musical elements used?
-Do they like it?
-Forming opinions is important here, but more so is being able to justify them.

-Encourage your child to try extra curricular music activities, especially Voices, which requires no previous musical knowledge.
+Do they like it and are they able to justify their opinion? - Encourage your child to try extra curricular music activities, especially Voices, which requires no previous musical knowledge.
 Music is for everyone!